iging/100-days-of-javascript/README.md

 └── README.md       # Project-specific documentation
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch for your feature
-3. Commit your changes
-4. Push to the branch
-5. Open a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.